GitLab CI Pipeline for Eleventy

 Static Application Security Testing (SAST) tools analyze source code to find coding patterns that represent potential security issues.
 These analyses all focus on this project's code, not any project dependencies.
 Several SAST analysis tools are used, as outlined below.

-The GitLab SAST template
+GitLab SAST template

 includes a series of language-specific SAST analysis tools, with rules